rebelsky/sams-assorted-musings-reflections/doug-caulkins.md

 [8] Yes, Doug is a Carleton alum.

+[9] Doug tells me that one of the reasons he brings alums back to the College to interact with students is to help build stronger connections with the College, connections that will pay off through greater engagement.

-[9] Some of that corporatization is required by changing policies and laws; but a lot of it may be voluntary, driven by the perspectives of administrators and certain trustees.
+[10] Some of that corporatization is required by changing policies and laws; but a lot of it may be voluntary, driven by the perspectives of administrators and certain trustees.

+[11] Caulkins, D. (2:09 p.m.
+CST, 15 November 2016).
+Personal communication:
+Electronic mail message entiteld "Re: Sam's Blog".

+[12] A program which has now evolved into the Gender, Women's, and Sexuality Studies major.

 ---

-*Version 1.0 of 2016-11-14.*
+*Version 1.1 of 2016-11-15.*